cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConnectorsApi.md

 Get SDC

-Get a SDC by UID in the CDO tenant.
+Get a SDC by UID in the SCC tenant.

 ### Example